- Off-campus Programs

 Re-invigorating the PLM Experience

 The Pamantasan ng Lungsod ng Maynila has come a long way in providing high quality education that molded not only wisdom, but more importantly, it brought transformational changes to those privileged to be educated the “PLM way.”
 The lasting impact in changing the course of life of each PLM scholar who hails from the poverty-struck community is a clear testament that PLM education is a class by itself.
-This so-called “PLM phenomenon” has inspired the current leadership of the University to expand the horizons of its commitment to social responsibility by reaching to other members of the larger society where PLM’s unique status can contribute to a larger extent to meaningful societal changes.
-This year, a revitalized array of off-campus programs (OCP) is being re-launched with a far better paradigm.
+This so-called “PLM phenomenon” continuously inspires the leadership of the University to expand the horizons of its commitment to social responsibility by reaching to other members of the larger society where PLM’s unique status can contribute to a larger extent to meaningful societal changes.
+A revitalized array of off-campus programs (OCP) has been re-launched with a far better paradigm.

 PLM’s academic-community extension program